pierrick-giffard/STAMM/README.md

 For now, STAMM was tested with A-grids (centered grids).
 It should work with C-grids although it hasn't been tested yet.

+## Initial tracers sampling
+At t=0, all tracers are set to 0.
+Indeed, defining temperature as _T = Variable('T', initial=fieldset.T)_ is too long to initialize because it is executed in Scipy mode.
+An other possibility is to execute a sampling kernel for one timestep: _pset.execute(SampleTracers, dt=0)_ but it works only if all particles are released at the same time because of deferred_load (only 3 time steps are loaded at the same time).